 Here at G&G, we have used the general term ‘Hatha’ (which literally translates as ‘Yoga’) to describe our softer sessions.
 This style of class is accessible to all and we recommend it for beginners who wish to develop a good grounding in yoga's essential elements.

-All of our Hatha Yoga sessions include fundamental yoga poses, mindful movements and breathing techniques.
+What is Hatha Yoga?
+Well, all of our Hatha Yoga sessions include fundamental yoga poses, mindful movements and breathing techniques.
 The precise components of each class will vary depending on the teacher but will usually incorporate an element of ‘flow’.
 This involves transitioning from one pose to another in a short sequence.
 ‘Flow’ is usually taught at a slower pace than the flow described in Vinyasa Yoga below.

 Nurturing Yoga is variation of Hatha.
 These sessions are ideal for beginners, anyone suffering from injuries or just looking to nurture their bodies!